Safeguarding our Networked World

 Finding Your Path at WPI

-Undergraduate students interested in this field can pursue a cybersecurity concentration within their BS degree in computer science.
-Graduate students can pursue an MS or PhD degree in computer science with a cybersecurity specialization.
-These concentrations focus a student’s research projects and elective coursework on security topics taught by our interdisciplinary faculty.
+Undergraduate students interested in this field can pursue a cybersecurity concentration within their BS degree in Computer Science.
+Graduate students can pursue an MS in Cyber Security or an MS or PhD in Computer Science with a cybersecurity specialization.
+The Computer Science concentration and specialization focus the student’s research projects and elective coursework on security topics taught by our interdisciplinary faculty.

 Hands-On Experience